 On October 28, 2013, the Company effected a 4.5-to-1 reverse stock split of its common stock which was made effective for trading purposes as of the commencement of trading on October 29, 2013.
 As of October 28, 2013, each nine shares of issued and outstanding common stock and equivalents were combined and converted into two shares of common stock outstanding at the time of the reverse stock split.
-Weighted average shares outstanding and loss attributable to common stockholders of the Company for the three months ended March 31, 2013 have been adjusted to reflect the reverse stock split.
+Weighted average shares outstanding and net income (loss) attributable to common stockholders of the Company for the three and nine months ended September 30, 2013 have been adjusted to reflect the reverse stock split.

-Note 10.
+Note 12.
 Stock Based Compensation